daniel-caleb/recyclerView-Auto_Car/README.md

 # recyclerView-Auto_Car

-Hereby is a Simple RecyclerView in Android using Kotlin.
+-Hereby is a Simple RecyclerView in Android using Kotlin.

          #Create a New Layout Resource File
-In this file, you can design the layout to show it into the RecyclerView.
+-In this file, you can design the layout to show it into the RecyclerView.

          #Create a new Kotlin class-----[Data class]
-This file will hold the information of every item which you want to show in your RecyclerView.
+-This file will hold the information of every item which you want to show in your RecyclerView.

          #Create Adapter Class#
-This class contains some important functions to work with the RecyclerView these are as follows:
+-This class contains some important functions to work with the RecyclerView these are as follows:

 ~onCreateViewHolder(): This function sets the views to display the items.